 We had a Zoom chat with Patricia Lynne Duffy, who wrote the first book by a synesthete about synesthesia, about what it's like to live with the condition, how synesthetes' brains are wired differently, and how learning about synesthesia teaches us about neurodiversity.

-Find Patricia Lynne Duffy’s book, Blue Cats and Chartreuse Kittens: How Synesthetes Color Their Worlds, here.
+Patricia's book, Blue Cats and Chartreuse Kittens: How Synesthetes Color Their Worlds, is available now.